mansakondo/activemodel-embedding/README.md

 end
 ```

-We can then use our embedded associations in the views just like nested attributes:
+We can then use our embedded associations in the views as nested attributes:
 ```erb
 # app/views/marc/records/_form.html.erb
 <%= @form_with @record do |record_form| %>